ajeless/docs/agile_project_management/agile_workflow.md

 - **Definition:** High-level targets derived from the mission and vision.
 - **Example:** "Launch three new products this year to increase our market share by 15%."
 - **Methodology to Next Step:** Impact Mapping.

+## Milestones
+- **Definition:** Significant events or markers in a project timeline.
+- **Example:** "Completion of the first product prototype", "Achieving 50% of the annual sales target."
+- **Methodology to Next Step:** Review and Adjust based on Progress and Feedback.

 ## Initiatives
 - **Definition:** Large-scale efforts undertaken to achieve specific goals.